arashutosh/assignment-backend/README.md

 ---

 *This backend serves as the foundation for a scalable engineering resource management system, providing secure, performant APIs for frontend consumption.*
+# Backend converted to JavaScript for deployment
+This backend has been converted from TypeScript to JavaScript to resolve deployment issues.